mobile domain:www.usaa.com

 Be cautious of rolling extra charges into your loan.

-Lenders may offer you the option to not just finance the car's purchase price, but also tax, title, license and other charges.
+Lenders may offer you the option to not just finance the car's purchase price, but also taxes, title, license and other charges.
 A lower out-of-pocket expense today, however, comes at the price of higher monthly payments and more money spent on interest.
 You should plan to make a down payment.
-We typically encourage you to plan for 15 to 20% in a down payment to help pay for tax, title, licensing and to reduce the impact that depreciation can have on your loan balance versus vehicle value.
+We typically encourage you to plan for a 15% to 20% down payment to help pay for taxes, title and licensing and to reduce the impact that depreciation can have on your loan balance vs. vehicle value.

 If you owe money on your current car, you may also be tempted to roll your old debt into your new loan.
 This is often the hidden maneuver behind a dealer's offer to "pay off what you owe" on your current vehicle.

-If you do this, you increase the chances of being "upside down" on your new loan — owing more than it's worth.
+If you do this, you increase the chances of being upside down on your new loan, or owing more than it's worth.
 You also set yourself up for higher interest expenses and increase the chances you'll fall into the same expensive cycle when it comes time to move on to your next car or truck.

 Just remember: It never hurts to have some financially safe alternatives.
 If you don't have to buy a car immediately, you can use the time to save a little money for a bigger down payment.
 Or, if you can't wait, think about buying a less expensive car.